What to do when your wife is always sick?

 Your wife may feel the same way, seeing you being there for her, despite the difficulties that her unusual, unexplained symptoms cause to your marriage.

-I know what to do when your wife is always sick and can’t do anything because she’s exhausted with her symptoms, and people do not believe her.
+I know you feel stuck when wife feels ill, and can’t do anything because she’s exhausted with her symptoms, and people do not believe her.

-You have to offer your wife assistance, helping her find out what is going on.
+You have to offer your wife emotional support and assistance, helping her find out what is going on.

 You have to do it because it might be a serious illness like endometriosis which brings a risk of infertility, or fibromyalgia which causes chronic, widespread pain.